Skip to content

 When the balance of these microbes is right, your gut feels healthy.
 But when things get out of balance (a condition called dysbiosis), you may notice problems like gas, bloating, poor digestion, and mental health issues like mood swings, anxiety, or depression.

-Some reviews have highlighted that people with depression or anxiety often have an unhealthy mix of gut bacteria.
-While more research is needed, it’s clear that your gut microbes play a big role in your mental health.
+A review in Ebiomedicine (2023) found that patients with depression often have altered gut microbiota profiles, reinforcing the gut-mood link.
+While more research is needed, it's clear that your gut microbes play a big role in your mental health.

-Now that you understand the importance of a healthy gut-mental health connection, it’s time to adjust your lifestyle accordingly.
-Let’s explore foods to include and lifestyle changes you can adopt.
+Now that you understand the importance of a healthy gut-mental health connection, it's time to adjust your lifestyle accordingly.
+Let’s look at how to support and repair the gut-brain connection.

-How You Can Support & Repair Your Gut-Brain Connection
+How to Support & Repair Your Gut-Brain Connection?

-What you eat, how much you move, how well you sleep, and how you deal with stress; all of these things affect your gut and your brain.
+What you eat, how much you move, how well you sleep, and how you deal with stress; all of these things affect your gut and brain health.

 Here are a few simple ways to support your gut-brain connection: